syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ![flutter datagrid shows frozen row at top](images/frozen-pane/flutter-datagrid-frozen-row.gif)

-The following code example shows how to freeze a row at the bottom using the `footerFrozenRowsCount`,
+The following code example shows how to freeze a row at the bottom using the `footerFrozenRowsCount.`

 {% tabs %}
 {% highlight Dart %}